seiies/finger/README.md

 ```

 ###```Rule|null matcher.delRule(String name)```
-Deletes the rule from set
+Deletes the rule from the set.

 ```js
 var matcher = new Matcher();